Middle Atlas: Geography and ecology

 The Middle Atlas provinces cover 23,000 km^{2} in area, and comprise 18% of the total mountainous surface of Morocco.
 The provinces of Khénifra, Ifrane, Boulmane, Sefrou, Khemisset, El Hajeb as well as parts of the provinces of Taza and of Beni Mellal lie in the Middle Atlas region.
 Béni Mellal on the Oum Er-Rbia River is designated "the doorway to the Middle Atlas".

-The Middle Atlas is a solid mountainous mass of 350 km in length in the north-east of Morocco with a unique charm.
+The Middle Atlas is a solid mountainous mass of 350 km in length in the north-east of Morocco with a unique charm that includes Jbel Hebri, a cone volcano.
 Its biodiversity, both in fauna and flora, make Middle Atlas a significant tourist destination.
 The region is noted for occurrence of the endangered primate, Barbary macaque, Macaca sylvanus; this monkey prehistorically had a much wider distribution throughout northern Morocco.
 Wild boar and polecat are also found within the Middle Atlas Range.